MicrosoftDocs/win32-pr.de-de/desktop-src/lwef/-search-2x-iresulttype-getproperty.md

 ## <a name="property-value"></a>Eigenschaftswert

-Legt die Adresse der angegebenen Eigenschaften Informationen fest.
+Legt die Adresse der angegebenen Eigenschafteninformationen fest.

 ## <a name="requirements"></a>Anforderungen